alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 and returns **True** if the intent name is HelloWorldIntent.
 The handle function generates and returns a basic “Hello World” response.

-HelpIntent Handler
+HelpIntent handler
 ~~~~~~~~~~~~~~~~~~

 The following code example shows how to configure a handler to be invoked
-when the skill receives the Built-In Intent
+when the skill receives the built-in intent
 `AMAZON.HelpIntent <https://developer.amazon.com/docs/custom-skills/standard-built-in-intents.html#available-standard-built-in-intents>`_.
 Type or paste the following code into your ``hello_world.py file``, after the
 previous handler.